danielwoodhead/node-api-nestjs/README.md

 1. Ensure Docker is running
 2. Clone the repo and open it in VS Code
-3. Use the Remote Containers "Reopen in Container" command
+3. Select "Reopen in Container" when prompted

 Install dependencies: